 It is not, then, the standoff between conservation on the one hand and use and development on the other that is the most significant problem for national parks.
 Rather, it is the challenge of communicating the founding ideal of the parks to a wider public, and persuading them to expect their national park experience to be an authentic one, with little or no human-manufactured distraction.

 If national parks are to remain the pinnacle of a nation’s beauty, natural resources and cultural heritage, then they simply cannot be viewed and treated as typical recreation areas.
 And if such a pinnacle is achieved, then as Edward Abbey said in Desert Solitaire:

 They will complain of physical hardship, these sons of the pioneers.
 Not for long; once they rediscover the pleasures of actually operating their own limbs and senses in a varied, spontaneous, voluntary style, they will complain instead of crawling back into a car; they may even object to returning to desk and office and that drywall box on Mossy Brook Circle.
 The fires of revolt may be kindled — which means hope for us all.

 Many people hold a memory of experiences in some of the world’s national parks.
 These memories have helped to foster good times, and sustained people through more mundane or even difficult times: another gift that national parks and other special places can give us, even when we are distant from them.
 Yet for such treasured memories to be created, national parks must be places in which heightened sensory or aesthetic experiences can be had, either in moments of intense awareness, or over long periods of time in which we familiarise ourselves with the ecology and landscape of a place.
 These experiences must be sufficiently authentic and profound to etch themselves into our very being.
-This etching cannot be done in the midst of crowded conditions, excessive development, or traffic jams on narrow park roads.Make a donation
+This etching cannot be done in the midst of crowded conditions, excessive development, or traffic jams on narrow park roads.Support Aeon: make a one-off donation